hitoshi-watase/sercrod/docs/reference/directives/methods.md

   - Prefer methods that are pure or idempotent for use in `*if`, `*for`, `*each`, and formatting.
   - Reserve side-effect-heavy operations for event handlers or dedicated APIs.

-- Do not rely on `*methods` outside Nablla hosts:
+- Do not rely on `*methods` outside Sercrod hosts:

-  - The attribute is only observed on the Nablla custom element.
+  - The attribute is only observed on the Sercrod custom element.
   - Using `*methods` on a normal HTML element has no effect.